qlem/qlstatus/README.md

 - brightness level in percent
 - cpu usage in percent
 - cpu temperature in degree Celsius
-- current audio volume in percent
+- current audio volume in percent (not yet available)

 ## Configuration
-You can configure qlstatus by changing the values of the variables of the desired module in the header file `qlstatus.h`.
+You can configure **qlstatus** by changing the values of the variables of the desired module in the header file `qlstatus.h`.

 ## Dependencies
 - libc